Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

-Along with our new rate results comes a novel approach to analyzing the KRR with predicted inputs.
-The framework we develop offers two key contributions: (1) it improves existing analyses of KRR in the classical setting by accommodating arbitrary model misspecification and allowing both an unbounded response and an unbounded RKHS; (2) it is essential for handling predicted feature inputs, enabling us to derive risk bounds {\em without} imposing any assumptions on the proximity of $\wh g(X)$ to $Z$.
+\paragraph*{A new framework for analyzing KRR with predicted feature inputs.} Along with our new risk bounds comes a novel approach to analyzing the KRR with predicted inputs.
+The framework we develop offers two key contributions: (1) it improves existing analyses in the classical setting by accommodating arbitrary model misspecification and allowing both the response variable and the RKHS to be unbounded; (2) it is essential for handling predicted feature inputs, enabling us to derive risk bounds {\em without} imposing any assumptions on the proximity of $\wh g(X)$ to $Z$.

-To accomplish the first point, we adopt a hybrid approach that combines the integral operator method with the local Rademacher complexity based empirical process theory from \cite{bartlett2005local}, along with a careful reduction argument.
-This is necessary because the integral operator approach cannot easily handle model misspecification, while the empirical process theory requires both a bounded response and a bounded RKHS.
+To accomplish the first point, we develop a new approach that combines the integral operator method with the local Rademacher complexity based empirical process theory from \cite{bartlett2005local}, along with a careful reduction argument.
+This hybrid analysis is necessary because the integral operator approach cannot easily handle model misspecification, while the empirical process theory requires the boundedness of both the response variable and the RKHS.
 Specifically, as seen in the decomposition \eqref{eq_intro_1}, the key is to bound from above $\EE[\ell_{\wh f\circ \wh g}(Y,X)]$.
 Since $\sup_{f\in \cH_K} \|f\|_K$ could be unbounded, we first apply a reduction argument, showing that bounding $\EE[\ell_{\wh f\circ \wh g}(Y,X)]$ can be reduced to controlling the empirical process